jhumelsine/jhumelsine.github.io/_posts/2024-04-21-interpreter-design-pattern-parser.md

 The only types of languages that a Pushdown Automata accepts are [Context-Free Grammars](https://en.wikipedia.org/wiki/Context-free_language), which I introduced in the [Interpreter Grammar](https://jhumelsine.github.io/2024/04/02/interpreter-design-pattern-grammars.html) blog.

 The same sort of relationship holds.
-Given any Pushdown Automaton, we can construct a Context-Free Grammar that defines what it accepts.
-Given any Context-Free Grammar, we can construct a Pushdown Automaton that accepts that grammar.
+Given any Pushdown Automaton, we can always construct a Context-Free Grammar that describes the only strings that the Automaton accepts.
+Given any Context-Free Grammar, we can always construct a Pushdown Automaton that only accepts strings in that Grammar.
 Pushdown Automata and Context-Free Grammars are two sides of their own same coin.

-Recall that Context-Free Grammars are rules defined in terms of other rules with recursive references as well.
+Recall that Context-Free Grammars are rules defined in terms of other rules, which includes recursive references as well.
 When a referenced rule has been completed, the grammar returns to the rule from which it was referenced.
 This is conceptually equivalent to a procedure call.
 Programming languages manage procedure calls via the call stack.
 The Pushdown Automata stack provides the same functionality.
 It remembers the state of where it left off so that it can return to that state.

 But stack memory has two limitations:
 * We can only access the top element of the stack.